xyz-digital/xyz-digital.github.io/README.md

----
-permalink: /about/
-title:  "About"
-author: "Adam Berg"
----

 ## Misson Statement

 This site aims to create a space for **people of all backgrounds** to **learn more about our digital world**.